godotengine/godot-docs/contributing/development/debugging/index.rst

     $ gdb godot
     > run -e

-You can learn more about these launch options and other command line arguments in the :ref:`command line tutorial <doc_command_line_tutorial>`.
+You can learn more about these launch options and other command-line arguments in the :ref:`command-line tutorial <doc_command_line_tutorial>`.

 If you're using a code editor or an IDE to debug Godot, check out our :ref:`configuration guides <doc_configuring_an_ide>`, which cover the setup